Chapter 4. Brazil - Contracts v Judgement

 The problem wasn’t solved.
 It was deferred.

-Eduardo and I were summoned by our GM to explain the canteen cost blow-out.
+Eduardo and I were summoned by Mrs T to explain the canteen cost blow-out.
 We listened carefully but stayed silent.

 That moment mattered more than any steering committee.